Schwarzbaer/friction_zero/README.md

 * Magnesium
   * Add one or more thrusters with an animation
+* All maps
+  * Some ambient lighting, please!
 * Lab map
   * Add a tube section into the large looping, so that infinite loopings become possible.
+* hilltrack
+  * Align the track's texture with the track's direction
 * Design two other vehicles
 * Driving school: A tutorial map.
 * Sounds: